snwfdhmp/efs/README.md

 - Combination of multiple encryption stages with keys stored in various places.
 Provides better security against key stealing.

 ## Authentication protocol

+Users are authenticated using a Ed25519 handshake.
+Once authenticated they receive a JWT Token that represents their session and allow them to perform requests.
+The process is described below.

 **Simple explanation**